Flight Of The Butterflies Movie

 Chocolate May Boost Memory – But In Snails!

-A Canadian study shows that chocolate may boost memory, but in snails.
+A Canadian study showed that chocolate may boost memory, but in snails.
 The study by the University Of Calgary was published in the Journal Of Experimental Biology.
 It showed that a flavonoid found in chocolate, wine and green tea enhanced the snails' memory.
 Scientists made their discovery by injecting snails with the chocolate flavonoid and submerging them in water.
 Typically, when underwater snails extend a snorkel-like breathing tube.
 If the water is deeper than the tube the snail can only remember to keep the tube closed for three hours.
 But when the snails were injected with the chocolate component they remembered to keep their snorkel shut for a whole day.
 A second session showed the snails had improved their memory and they kept their breathing tube closed for three days.
 Further tests also showed that the chocolate-exposed snails retained their memory longer than regular snails.
 However, researchers still do not know what the implications of these tests are for human memory.

 Who Better To Find A Lost Dog Than Another Dog?